• Skip to main content

 Continuing Exercises After Injury

-August 23, 2019 by Lisa
+August 23, 2019 by Jess Powell

 People come to Pain Free Performance to confront their pain by resolving their body’s muscular imbalance.
 When our clients begin noticing a significant reduction in their pain level, they are motivated to continue their Egoscue program creating improvement in their mobility and function.
 So, what happens when our client experiences an acute injury from a fall, twist, sport or some heavy lifting?